 Leases in which the Bank does not transfer substantially all the risks and rewards incidental to ownership of an asset are classified as operating leases.
 Rental income arising is accounted for on a straight-line basis over the lease terms and is included in revenue in the statement of profit or loss due to its operating nature.
 Initial direct costs incurred in negotiating and arranging an operating lease are added to the carrying amount of the leased asset and recognised over the lease term on the same basis as rental income.

 3. Changes in accounting policies and disclosures

-(a) New standards, amendments and interpretations adopted by the Bank
+(a) New standards, amendments and interpretations effective during the current financial year.